 - A is for Arm weakness.
 When the person raises both arms, does one arm drift downward?

 - S is for Speech difficulty.
 Can the person repeat a simple sentence (for example, “The sky is blue.”) correctly?
-Is his or her speech slurred?
+Is their speech slurred?

 - T is for Time to call for emergency help.
 It’s important to get help immediately if a person has any of these symptoms.

-Some risk factors for stroke can be changed, treated, or controlled.
-High blood pressure is the biggest risk factor for stroke that you can control.
-Others include the following:
+Certain risk factors contribute to having a stroke.
+Some stroke risk factors can be changed, treated, or controlled.
+For example, high blood pressure is the biggest risk factor for stroke.
+High blood pressure can be controlled.
+Other risk factors include: